K-NIMESH/Harvard-University-cs50-Python/README.md

 The file called playback.py, implements a program in Python that prompts the user for input and then outputs that same input, replacing each space with ... (i.e., three periods).

+#### 3. Making Faces

+The file called faces.py, implements a function called convert that accepts a str as input and returns that same input with any :) converted to 🙂 (otherwise known as a slightly smiling face) and any :( converted to 🙁 (otherwise known as a slightly frowning face).
+All other text should be returned unchanged.

+#### 4. Einstein

+The file called einstein.py, implements a program in Python that prompts the user for mass as an integer (in kilograms) and then outputs the equivalent number of Joules as an integer.
+Assume that the user will input an integer.

+#### 5. Tip Calculator

+The file called tip.py, implements a program in Python that prompts the user for a dollar amount and a percentage.
+Those values are converted into data types that can be evaluated together and produce a tip value. (i.e., $10.00 * 10% = $1.00)
 ___